A practical guide to Freshdesk roles and permissions

 Getting a handle on Freshdesk roles and permissions is essential for any support team that wants to grow.
 It’s the foundation of a secure, efficient, and organized helpdesk.
 By setting clear boundaries for your human agents, you give them the space to focus and do their best work.

-But when it comes to AI, you need something more.
-For automation to be effective and safe, you need a dedicated control layer that offers more flexibility and intelligence than traditional roles can.
-Often, the best approach is a hybrid one: use Freshdesk's roles to manage your people and a specialized tool like eesel AI to precisely direct your AI agents.
-This gives you the best of both worlds, a well-managed team and truly intelligent automation.
+When it comes to AI, you can enhance this foundation with specialized tools.
+Often, the best approach is a hybrid one: use Freshdesk's robust roles to manage your people and a specialized tool like eesel AI to precisely direct your AI agents.
+This gives you the best of both worlds: a well-managed team and truly intelligent automation.

-Ready to see how AI can work with your existing Freshdesk setup without all the complexity?
+Ready to see how AI can work with your existing Freshdesk setup?
 Explore eesel AI's AI Agent for Freshdesk and start a free trial to simulate its performance on your past tickets today.

 Frequently asked questions